MeisterGrogu/infoag-nb/README.md

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 0.0.1

-Initial release of infoAG-NB as infoAG-NB-is_Tuesday.
+- Initial release of infoAG-NB as infoAG-NB-is_Tuesday.

 ### 0.0.2

-Added Snake Game and Command.
+- Added Snake Game and Command.

 ### 0.0.3

-Snake game is more beatifulnow and i added keybinds.
+- made Snake game more beatiful and less glitchy
+- i added keybinds.

 ---